Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process

-\end{Theorem}
+\end{theorem}

-The boundary conditions on $\partial \mathcal X$ and regularity assumption $\theta_0 \in C^\infty(\mathcal X)$ ensure that the inverse of the underlying information operator (which is an elliptic order-4 type operator, see (\ref{invopod}) below) exists and maps $C^{\infty,2}(\mathcal X)$ into $C^\infty(\mathcal X)$.
-This fact is used crucially in the proofs and also implies finiteness of $\sigma^2_{f_0, \psi}$ in (\ref{varschrott}).
+The boundary conditions $u=g>0$ on $\partial \mathcal X$ and regularity assumption $\theta_0 \in C^\infty(\mathcal X)$ ensure that the inverse of the underlying information operator (which is an elliptic order-4 type operator, see (\ref{invopod}) below) exists and maps $C^{\infty,2}(\mathcal X)$ into $C^\infty(\mathcal X)$.
+This fact is used crucially in the proofs and also implies finiteness of $\sigma^2(f_0, \psi)$ in (\ref{varschrott}).

-In the proofs we establish a non-parametric contraction rate $\bar \delta_N$ of the posterior measure about $\theta_0$ in $\|\cdot\|_\infty$-distance.
+In the proofs we establish a non-parametric contraction rate $\bar \delta_N \to 0$ of the posterior measure about $\theta_0$ in $\|\cdot\|_\infty$-distance.
 The rate $\bar \delta_N$ improves if the Gaussian process prior model is more regular.
-To control non-linear semi-parametric bias terms in the Bernstein-von Mises approximation we require $N \bar \delta_N^3 = o(1)$ in our proofs, which corresponds to the condition (\ref{ohlord}).
-If a faster rate than $\bar \delta_N$ can be obtained, that condition could be weakened, but we do not pursue this issue in detail as we require $\theta_0 \in C^\infty(\mathcal X)$ at any rate (for the mapping properties of the information operator).
+To control non-linear semi-parametric bias terms in the Bernstein-von Mises approximation we require $N \bar \delta_N^3 = o(1)$ in our proofs, giving rise to the condition (\ref{ohlord}).
+For instance when $d=2$ this requires $\alpha >10$.
+This can be weakened by obtaining a faster rate than $\bar \delta_N$ (the optimal rate is obtained in \cite{N1} for more restrictive measurements and non-Gaussian priors), but we do not pursue this issue here as we require $\theta_0 \in C^\infty(\mathcal X)$ at any rate (for the mapping properties of the information operator).